pypeaday/ansible-playbooks/README.md

 ## Role Dependencies

-The roles are executed in the following order to ensure proper dependencies:
+The roles are executed in the following order by `site.yml` to ensure proper dependencies:
-1. `base-system`: Core system packages
+1. `homebrew`: Package manager (optional, used for additional tools and formulae)
-2. `homebrew`: Package manager (required for Neovim)
+2. `neovim`: Text editor installation (from GitHub releases)
-3. `neovim`: Text editor installation
+3. `base-system`: Core system packages
-4. Other roles (git, shell, development, docker)
+4. Other roles (git, ssh-keys, tailscale, python-uv, shell, dotfiles, development, docker, cockpit)

 ## Inventory Structure